rabi-012/portv/README.md

 # Portv
+A Python tool to scan ports, detect if they’re open or closed, and identify service versions.

 **Portv** is a lightweight Python script for scanning open ports on a target IP or hostname.
 It’s useful for basic network diagnostics, security checks, and learning how port scanning works.